-The Court requests wiretapped conversations content from the Special Public Prosecution Office (SPPO) – after it objected to their use as evidence!
+The Court requests wiretapped conversations content from the Special Prosecution Office (SPO) – after it objected to their use as evidence!

 Author: Aleksandar Georgiev

 The Basic Court Skopje 1 – Skopje, in its press release from 10 June 2016 about SPPO’s case known as “Fortress” stated the following:

 Judge in a previous court proceeding in the Basic Court Skopje 1 – Skopje, acting upon the proposal of the Public Prosecution Office for prosecuting crimes related to and deriving from the contents of the illegally intercepted communications (SPO), for determining detention for the person G.G. as well as acting upon the proposal for determining precaution measures for the persons G.J., N.B., B.S. and T.J. all involved in SPO’s case known as “Fortress”, wrote a missive to the SPO stating that the SPO has not delivered evidence regarding the proposals for the aforementioned persons, referring to the order for conducting an investigation procedure, i.e. evidence that would be the grounds for the validity of the suspicion in a manner that would explain whether the offences arise from the specific content of the illegal communication monitoring, for which period, as well as to present the content with the aim to lay down whether the proposal for determining detention and the proposal for determining precaution measures ARE SUBMITTED BY A CERTIFIED PLAINTIFF in terms of the Article 166 from the Law on Criminal Proceeding and Article 17 Paragraph 1 from the Law on Criminal Proceeding and Article 5 Paragraph 1 from the Law on SPO.